-The Scottish Government has announced that NHS hospitals are starting to support people to visit patients in hospital.
+NHS Western Isles is continuing to support people to visit patients in hospital.
 However, people who are unwell in hospital are vulnerable and at higher risk from COVID-19 (Coronavirus) than people who are well.
 Therefore, visits will need to be managed carefully.

-NHS Western Isles is enabling Designated Visiting to begin at each of its hospitals from 13th July 2020.
+NHS Western Isles has enabled Designated Visiting (Tier 1) to begin at each of its hospitals from 2nd November 2020.

-We hope this infosheet might help address some of your concerns.
+We hope this infosheet will address any questions or concerns you may have.
 If you want more advice, please contact the hospital team providing care for your friend/relative and they will be able to help you.